facebookexperimental/Recoil/docs/docs/api-reference/core/useRecoilState.md

 Returns a tuple where the first element is the value of state and the second element is a setter function that will update the value of the given state when called.

-This hook will implicitly subscribe the component to the given state.
+This hook will subscribe the component to re-render for any changes in the requested state.

+Use `useRecoilState_TRANSITION_SUPPORT_UNSTABLE()` for experimental support for [React 18 transitions](/blog/2022/01/28/0.6.0-release#concurrent-rendering-and-transitions) based on mutating Recoil state.

 ---